 Regardless of who you are or what you intend to use a laptop for, be you a gamer, student, businessman, or a regular home user, you will undeniably make use of the laptop’s multimedia.
 Multimedia represents a common stop for all manner of laptop users.

-There are two built-in stereo speakers which come with the ASUS VivoBook F510UA, this helps to provide powerful and thumping audio output.
+There are two built-in stereo speakers which come with the ASUS VivoBook F510UA, this helps to provide a powerful and thumping audio output.
 The speakers have been tested with bass heavy, accustomed mids, punchy tracks and treble stationed lean tracks, and in each occasion, the sound was distinguishingly clear.

 The laptop can handle virtually all forms of videos and codecs.
 According to some reviewers, 4k and Full HD videos were able to play absolutely lag-free and combining this with its wide viewing angles, it is an awesome experience watching content on the device.